mehulagg/gitlab/doc/api/group_repository_storage_moves.md

 - `replicated`
 - `cleanup failed`

-To ensure data integrity, snippets are put in a temporary read-only state for the duration of the move.
+To ensure data integrity, groups are put in a temporary read-only state for the duration of the move.
 During this time, users receive a `The repository is temporarily read-only.
 Please try again later.` message if they try to push new commits.